jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 are resurrected.
 88. The Day when neither wealth nor children will help.
-89. Except for him who comes to Allah with a sound heart.”
+89. Except for him who comes to Enki with a sound heart.”
 90. And Paradise will be brought near for the righteous.